stanleyrya/CS326-Team-Rocket/docs/dspec/dspec.md

 A Node.js module that interfaces the node.js server with a postgres database.
 We plan to use this to handle our database within our Guess Who game.

 ###AJAX
-Asynchronous Javascript and XML, we plan to use this so that things can take place in the background without directly affecting things that are seen.
+Asynchronous Javascript and XML, we plan to use this to update the screen and retrieve information from the user without reloading the page.

 ###jQuery
 This makes programming with Javascript easy as well as handling events.
-In our application these events would be the turning over (flipping) of the cards in the game.
+In our application these events include "flipping" the character cards.

 ###net
 This is a library that is used for online based connections and communications.
 This will be used for our chat function as well as connecting to other players.